Updated January 9, 2017

 Regardless of whether you bring your own, rent off-site or rent on-site, be sure to label your stroller.
 Rental companies will provide paper or tags for this.

 If nothing else, tie a ribbon or bandanna if you don’t have a noticeable diaper bag attached that would alert someone else to your ownership.
 Making your stroller stand out will help you find it upon exiting each ride.
-A balloon works well, too!
+A balloon works well, too.

-Strollers are not allowed in table service restaurants.
+Strollers are not allowed in all table service restaurants.
 Because of this, I recommend bringing your travel system if you have a young baby and he or she cannot sit up in a high chair.
 Having the removable carrier (cradle) will allow the baby to be comfortable with you and will leave your hands free for dining.